 Moderator: Ladies and gentlemen, good day and welcome to the Rallis India Limited's Q4 and FY '25 Earnings Call.
 As a reminder, all participant lines will be in the listen-only mode, and there will be an opportunity for you to ask questions after the presentation concludes.
 Should you need assistance during the conference call, please signal an operator by pressing '' then '0' on your touchtone phone.
 Please note that this conference is being recorded.
 I now hand the conference over to Mr. Suraj Digawalekar from CDR India.
 Thank you, and over to you, sir.
 Suraj Digawalekar: Thank you.
 Good morning, everyone, and thank you for joining us on the Rallis India Limited's Q4 and FY '25 Earnings Call.
 We have with us today Dr. Gyanendra Shukla - Managing Director and CEO; and Ms. Subhra Gourisaria - the Chief Financial Officer.
 Before we begin, I would like to mention that some of the statements made in today's discussions may be forward-looking in nature and may involve risks and uncertainties.
 A detailed statement in this regard is available in the results presentation.
 I now invite Dr. Shukla to begin the proceedings of the call.
 Thank you, and over to you, sir.
-Dr. Gyanendra Shukla Thank you.
+Dr. Gyanendra Shukla: Thank you.
 Good morning, everyone.
-And thank you for joining us today on our Q4 and full-year fiscal year '25 Earnings Call.
-As mentioned, I have along side with me, Subhra - our CFO.
+And thank you for joining us today on our Q and full-year fiscal year '25 Earnings Call.
+As mentioned, I have along side with me Subhra - our CFO.
 Let me start by outlining the current industry landscape before turning to Rallis' specific developments.
-Domestically, Rabi sowings for 2024-25 concluded at 661 lakh hectares, which is up by 1.4% over last year, led by higher acreages in wheat (+2%), rice about 5% and pulses about 2%, while oilseed acreages declined by 1.7% to 97.5 lakh hectares.
-Summer crop sowing area as of April 4th reached 60 lakh hectares.
-A notable 13% 63 increase year-on-year is driven by strong gains in paddy.
+Domestically, Rabi sowings for 2024-25 concluded at 661 lakh hectares, which is up increase year-on-year is driven by strong gains in paddy.
 Paddy is about 14.5% and pulses about (+20.7%).